evilmagics/awesome/essentials/readme.md

 - [Continue](https://www.continue.dev/) - Continue is the open-source AI code assistant that puts you in control.
 Customize everything, run anywhere, and build infrastructure that gets better over time.
 - [Tabby](https://www.tabbyml.com/) - Tabby is an open-source AI coding assistant, designed to bring the power of AI to your development workflow while keeping you in control.
 - [Pythagora](https://www.pythagora.ai/) - World's First All-In-One AI Development Platform.
 Specs in seconds, frontend in minutes, backend in hours.
+- [Qodo](https://qodo.ai/) - Review Smart, Automate Dev Workflows, Code Better.
+They work where you do, across Git platforms, IDEs, and now your terminal.

 ### 🔌 API Management
 - [Postman](https://www.postman.com/) - Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.